FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/getting-started-with-filecoin-repos-and-devnets.md

 - **Chat channels:** We use channels bridged across several platforms.
 As a distributed community, these channels are where the vast majority of our communications take place.
 Please read our [code of conduct](https://github.com/filecoin-project/community/blob/master/CODE_OF_CONDUCT.md) before posting on chat.
   - _Matrix:_ [Filecoin community](https://riot.im/app/#/group/+filecoin:matrix.org) (which contains links to all bridged channels)
-  - _Slack:_ Create an account [here](https://join.slack.com/t/filecoinproject/shared_invite/enQtNTUwNTI1Mzk5MDYwLTI2MmMxNzNjYjhlYWM3YjQxM2E4MThmM2ZhY2JkYWIxNGVjMGVmNTg3Y2VhZjQ3OGM5ZTc1OGFmZGZhMzZmMTI)
+  - _Slack:_ Create an account [on Slack](https://join.slack.com/t/filecoinproject/shared_invite/enQtNTUwNTI1Mzk5MDYwLTI2MmMxNzNjYjhlYWM3YjQxM2E4MThmM2ZhY2JkYWIxNGVjMGVmNTg3Y2VhZjQ3OGM5ZTc1OGFmZGZhMzZmMTI)
   - _IRC:_ [Coming soon](https://github.com/filecoin-project/community/issues/4)
 - [**Discussion forum**](https://discuss.filecoin.io/): We use the forums for more long-lived questions.
 When in doubt, you can always post here.